clairecleverlamb/ism-prayer-board-backend/README.md

 - ✅ User authentication (JWT)
 - ✅ SignUp, SignIn, and LogOut
-- ✅ Full CRUD for creating, reading, updating and deleting meals
+- ✅ Full CRUD for creating, reading, updating, deleting Meals and Days
 - ✅ Drag & Drop feature for easy meal planning for a day
 - ✅ Authorization for user-created content
 - ✅ MongoDB & Mongoose-based schema relationships